busarobi/XMLC/README.md

 > mvn compile package

-> java -jar ./target/XMLC-0.0.1-SNAPSHOT-jar-with-dependencies.jar mode configfile
+Having executed these two commands, you should find a jar called **XMLC_PLT-jar-with-dependencies.jar** in root directory of git project.

-The package consists of three use cases:
+The package implements the following use cases:
 =========================================

- 1. Train PLT
+ 1. *-train* Train PLT
+ 1. *-eval* Evaluate the model on a given test file
- 2. Output posteriors based the trained model
+ 2. *-posteriors* Output posteriors based on a model
- 3. Tune thresholds for optimizing the Macro F-measure
+ 3. *-tune* Tune thresholds for optimizing the Macro F-measure
- 4. Compute the prediction based on a model and corresponding thresholds that were validated for macro F-measreu
+ 4. Compute the prediction based on a model and corresponding thresholds that were validated for macro F-measure